HaoDK12/Benchmarking-CRISPR-on-tools/README.md

 ```

 ## Contents
-  - ./Supplementary Data:  This folder cointains the collected datasets, the detailed prediction results of different tools, and the performence of two XGBoost models in test set with their tuned parameters.
+  - ./Supplementary Data:  This folder cointains the detail of collected datasetsand tools, the predictions of different tools.
-  - ./bin: custom Python/R scripts to train our two XGBoost models, and perform comparative analysis in detail.
+  - ./bin: custom R scripts perform comparative analysis in detail.
+  - ./Training: The training datasets of part of evaluated models

 ## Citation
-Hao Yuan, Chunping Song et al. A comparative analysis of CRISPR-Cas9 editing efficiency prediction tools.
-2024 (Manuscript submitted)
+Hao Yuan, Chunping Song et al. An overview and comparative analysis of CRISPR-SpCas9 gRNA activity prediction tools.
+2024 (Manuscript submitted to *The CRISPR journal*)